Agnieszka-21/health-store/README.md

 __HTML__

 The [W3C Markup Validation Service](https://validator.w3.org/) was used to check any html files containing custom code.
-All files are passed the validation test without errors - you can see relevant screenshots [here]().
+All files are passed the validation test without errors - you can see relevant screenshots [here](https://github.com/Agnieszka-21/health-store/tree/main/assets/validators/html).

 __CSS__

-All css files containing custom styling for the application has been checked in the [W3C CSS Validation Service Jigsaw](https://jigsaw.w3.org/css-validator/) and have no errors - you can find relevant screenshot in [this folder]().
+All css files containing custom styling for the application has been checked in the [W3C CSS Validation Service Jigsaw](https://jigsaw.w3.org/css-validator/) and have no errors - you can find relevant screenshot in [this folder](https://github.com/Agnieszka-21/health-store/tree/main/assets/validators/css).

 __JavaScript__

 [JSHint](https://jshint.com/) has been used to validate all JavaScript files in the application.
-The files returned no errors and any related screenshots can be found [here]().
+The files returned no errors and any related screenshots can be found [here](https://github.com/Agnieszka-21/health-store/tree/main/assets/validators/jshint).

 __Python__

 All Python files containing custom code have been run through the [Code Institute's Python linter](https://pep8ci.herokuapp.com/#) in order to ensure that they meet the PEP8 requirements/recommendations.
-No errors were found - you can find relevenat screenshots in [this folder]().
+No errors were found - you can find relevenat screenshots in [this folder](https://github.com/Agnieszka-21/health-store/tree/main/assets/validators/python).

 ### Lighthouse and Webaim Wave Testing

 The deployed website has been tested using both Lighthouse and WebaAim WAVE in order to ensure that it performs well and meets accessibility criteria.

-A vast majority of Lighthouse scores is in the optimal green range.
-However, it is worth noting that
-...
-...
-using Google maps on the homepage, images uploaded to Cloudinary on other pages, as well as applying Bootstrap and Google Fonts has led to Best Practices scores being slightly lower.
-From the perspective of a business using this web application it made more sense to keep the map and Cloudinary storage rather than trying to get the best score and missing out on those valuable resources, so the decision was simple.
+Lighthouse accessibility and SEO scores are within the optimal green range on all tested pages.
+However, it is worth noting that using Stripe, MailChimp, AWS, as well as applying Bootstrap, Google Fonts, and Font Awesome has led to Best Practices and Performance scores being slightly lower - some of them in the green range, some in the yellow range.
+From the perspective of a business using this web application, it made more sense to keep these external resources.
+The mobile view scores are usually slightly lower, especially when any images are involved, despite all media files having been compressed and optimized.
+This would indicate that for optimal performance, each image should be available in at least two sizes, so that the mobile version does not have to load any images meant for larger screens.

-In order to keep accessibility scores in the optimal range, I ensured to make the website fully-operational for keyboard users, including trapping focus in each modal while it is open (waiver.js and bio.js files) and adding tabindex to card titles on the Schedule page.
+When it comes to WebAim WAVE, a few errors were indicated.
+There is a missing label error coming from the embedded newsletter form from MailChimp.
+There is a contrast issue indicated in the homepage carousel (which was copied from Bootstrap documentation), even though the element it applies to is visually hidden.
+There are also missing labels on the Shop page for the invisible input field for each product's quantity, and on the product detail page empty buttons were found (again, related to the quantity input field - which in this case is visible).
+Since the code for product quantity input has been copied from the Boutique Ado walkthrough project, I decided to leave it as it is for the moment.
+These errors can certainly be eliminated, so this has been added to the list of potential future enhancements.

-You can find screenshots with relevant results here for [Lighthouse](), amd here for [WebAim WAVE]().
+You can find screenshots with relevant results here for [Lighthouse](https://github.com/Agnieszka-21/health-store/tree/main/assets/lighthouse), and here for [WebAim WAVE](https://github.com/Agnieszka-21/health-store/tree/main/assets/wave_webaim).

 ### Responsiveness (tested with Chrome Dev Tools)